 No matter how you cut it, snow removal on a large scale impacts the environment.
 The use of salt and other ice melt products has consequences, whether they’re big or small.
-As a business, it’s your responsibility to minimize that impact as much as you can rather than let it run rampant for the sake of convenience.
+It’s everyone’s responsibility to minimize that impact as much as they can, rather than let it run rampant for the sake of convenience.
 Yet, how can you reduce your ecological footprint?

 For one, everything in moderation.
-We’re also proponents of running your business similarly to how you’d do your snow removal at home.
-Think of your family, pets, and neighbors when you run that plow.
+We’re also proponents of running your business similarly to how you’d handle your snow removal at home.
+Use environmentally friendly de-icing methods and think of your family, pets, and neighbors when you are applying de-icing products.
 With that said, here’s a list of eco-friendly precautions you can take at home with your snow removal as well as when you’re on the clock, in the plow truck.
-If science has taught us anything, it’s that everything matters, no matter the size of your contribution to the environment.
+If science has taught us anything, it’s that everything matters, no matter the size of your contribution to the environment..

 Use a Snow Shovel When You Can